Table of contents

 - Ensure that the camera is a minimum of 1cm away from the screen.

-Ensure that the user interface is contained within the camera module’s field of view.
-When choosing and positioning your Ultraleap camera module, consider the best position and/or making sure that UI elements are well within the field of view.
+When choosing and positioning your Ultraleap camera module, make sure that UI elements are within the field of view.

 |Leap Motion Controller||Stereo IR 170 Camera Module|